Facial Trauma Reconstruction in Houston TX

 Minor injuries, such as knocked-out teeth or facial laceration, may only require the placement of dental implants or sutures.
 Serious incidents may involve a more complex approach and require the use of more than one treatment.
 In either case, it is extremely important to treat facial trauma cases quickly and efficiently to ensure that the mouth and face are fully restored and do not develop long-term complications, such as tooth misalignment, the development of disorders of the temporomandibular joint of the jaw, or jaw bone deterioration.

-Wikipedia – Facial Trauma Information
+Facial Trauma FAQs

 Schedule a Consultation